anthaathi/anthropic-proxy/README.md

 - **Provider Types**: Specify `anthropic` or `openai` for each provider
 - **Model Routing**: Use wildcards for flexible model matching
 - **Weights**: Prioritize providers with higher weights
-- **Retry Settings**: Configure exponential backoff and max retries
+- **Failover Settings**: Optional same-provider retries with exponential backoff controls
 - **Performance Thresholds**: Set minimum TPS requirements

 ## How It Works